Twenty Questions with Marblehead’s Assessor

 13. How big is Marblehead?

-MT.
-4.2 square miles with 14 miles of coastline and 30 residential neighborhoods.
+A. 4.2 square miles with 14 miles of coastline and 30 residential neighborhoods.

 14. What happens when property changes hands — what does the assessor’s office do?

-MT.
-The assessor’s office receives data on all sales and sends out a questionnaire (which is completed by 80 percent of buyers) to the new owner.
+A. The assessor’s office receives data on all sales and sends out a questionnaire (which is completed by 80 percent of buyers) to the new owner.
 This data provides background information and is taken into account for subsequent assessments.

-15. What happens when improvements are made?
+15. Do assessments automatically increase when improvements are made?

-MT.
-The assessor’s office receives copies of all building permits and visits every site for which a permit is pulled.
+A. The assessor’s office receives copies of all building permits and visits every site for which a permit is pulled.
 The assessor’s office determines the progress of work as of July 1, regardless of the status at the building department.

 16. Which improvements have the greatest/least impact on assessed values?

-MT.
-The greatest: new construction, additions, bathroom and kitchens.
+A. The greatest: new construction, additions, bathroom and kitchens.
 The least: those that minimize deferred maintenance: siding/roofing/windows — items that are expected and integral to functionality and habitation

 17. How does Marblehead tax commercial property?